Galilee (ship): Cruise III

-By January 17, 1908, the necessary observations having been made, the Galilee set sail due east.
+By January 17, 1908, the necessary observations having been made, Galilee set sail due east.
 Eventually turning northeast, she arrived in Callao in Peru on March 10.
 The ship had sustained some damage to her rudder due to very strong winds encountered during early February, that took two weeks to repair.
 She sailed from Callao on April 5 heading just north of west, south of the Galapagos Islands, before turning north and then northwest, following roughly parallel to the coast.

-Finally the Galilee headed northeast to San Francisco, arriving on May 21, 1908.
+Finally.
+Galilee headed northeast to San Francisco, arriving on May 21, 1908.
 Following a final set of 'swings' and shore observations, the vessel was returned to her owners on June 5, 1908.
 The final cruise had covered a distance of 36977 nmi, giving a total distance for the period of her charter to the Department of Terrestrial Magnetism of 63834 nmi.